 Our Cryptocurrency Wallet Guide aims to answer all your wallet questions, but first things first.
-Cryptocurrency wallets are a safe way to securely store certain digital assets like your private keys.
-Wallets don’t simply store cryptocurrencies, as the origin and destination of transactions, they store the ‘key’ to accessing transacting funds.
+Cryptocurrency wallets are a safe way to store certain digital assets like your private keys securely.
+Wallets don’t simply store cryptocurrencies as the origin and destination of transactions; they store the ‘key’ to accessing transacting funds.

 How do cryptocurrency wallets work?

 Cryptocurrencies are ‘digital’ assets.
-That is, there’s nothing to actually put in your pocket or pass from hand-to-hand.
+That is, there’s nothing to put in your pocket or pass from hand to hand.
 Duh, right?
 Here’s the part I found interesting.
-Cryptocurrencies aren’t actually stored in a wallet either.
-Although, when speaking or writing about them it’s often phrased as such.
+Cryptocurrencies aren’t stored in a wallet either.
+Although, when speaking or writing about them, it’s often phrased as such.

-What’s actually stored in the wallet is the Private Key.
+What’s stored in the wallet is the Private Key.
 This private key is unique to your wallet.
 Think of it as your password.
-It is the ‘key’ which unlocks access to the cryptocurrency.
+It is the ‘key’ that unlocks access to the cryptocurrency.
 Giving you access to your account… cryptocurrencies.

 You will also have a Public Key.
-This key is what is given to others so they can send you currency.
+This key is given to others so they can send you currency.
 The public key is like your email address or username.

 What the wallet does is store and sync your private and public keys with the blockchain.
-As long as your public and private keys match the transaction will be successful.
+If your public and private keys match, the transaction will be successful.

 What are the Different Types of Cryptocurrency Wallets?

 There are several kinds of cryptocurrency wallets.
-Different types of wallets have differing features, offer varying degrees of protection, and support different types of cryptocurrencies.
+Different wallets have differing features, offer varying degrees of protection, and support different cryptocurrencies.

 Cold Storage Wallets